zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

 weighted avg       0.77      0.67      0.69        30
 ```

 Amazing!
 Using only 120 training examples, the fine-tuned model is observing an almost **13%** increase in performance compared to the prompt engineered model!
-With an even a larger and more diverse set of training data, it's probable to assume that we could boost performance even higher.
+With an even larger and more diverse set of training data, it's probable to assume that we could boost performance even higher.

+### Conclusion

+In conclusion, we've seen how fine-tuning an LLM can lead to some significant increases in performance relative to a baseline model when the situation calls for it.
+While this example was relatively simple in nature, the framework used can be applied to a variety of use cases.
+I'm looking to building on this with a more complex example that is perhaps a little less straight forward to validate, such as peforming RAG (retrieval augmented generation).

+I hope you enjoyed reading this post.
+I'll catch you next time!